Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Experimental Evaluation

-We first consider Algorithm 2's performance compared to SO, UU, UR, RU and RR on threads with utility functions generated according to the uniform and normal distributions.
-We set the mean and standard deviation of the normal distribution to be $1$ and $1$, respectively.
-Figures \ref{figure-uniform-nvsm} and \ref{figure-normal-nvsm} show the ratio of Algorithm 2's total utility versus the utilities of the other algorithms, for $\beta$ varying between 1 to 15.
+Figures \ref{figure-uniform-nvsm-average} and \ref{figure-normal-nvsm-average} show the average over 1000 random runs of the ratio of Algorithm 2's total utility to the utilities of the other algorithms, for $\beta$ varying between 1 to 15.
 The behaviors for both distributions are similar.
-Compared to SO, our performance never drops below 0.99, meaning that Algorithm 2 always achieves at least 99\% of the optimal utility.
-The ratios of our total utility compared to those of UU, UR, RU and RR are always above 1, so we always perform better than the simple heuristics.
+Compared to SO, Algorithm 2's utility ratio never drops below 0.99, showing that it always achieves at least 99\% of the optimal utility.
+The ratios of Algorithm 2's total utility compared to those of UU, UR, RU and RR are always above 1, showing that it always perform better than the simple heuristics.
 For small values of $\beta$, UU performs well.
 Indeed, for $\beta = 1$, UU achieves the optimal utility because it places one thread on each server and allocates it all the resources.
 UR does not achieve optimal utility even for $\beta=1$, since it allocates threads random amounts of resources.
 RU and RR may allocate multiple threads per server, and also do not achieve the optimal utility.
 As $\beta$ grows, the performance of the heuristics gets worse relative to Algorithm 2.
 This is because as the number of threads grows, it becomes more likely that some threads have very high maximum utility.
 These threads need to be assigned and allocated carefully.
 For example, they should be assigned to different servers and allocated as much resources as possible.
 The heuristics likely fail to do this, and hence obtain low performance.
 The performance of UR and RR, as well as those of UU and RU converge as $\beta$ grows.
 This is because both random and uniform assignments assign the threads roughly evenly between the servers for large $\beta$.
-Also, the performance of UU and RU is substantially better than UR and RR, which indicates that the way in which resources are allocated has a bigger effect on performance than how threads are assigned, and that uniform allocation is generally better than random allocation.
+Also, the performance of UU and RU are substantially better than UR and RR, which indicates that the way in which resources are allocated has a larger effect on performance than how threads are assigned, and that uniform allocation is generally better than random allocation.

-\subsection{Power law distribution}
+\subsubsection{Power law distribution}